toem/impulse.vscode/README.md

 * Use the context menus 'Open with' and select the impulse Viewer (You may select the impulse Viewer as the default option at this point).
 * On activation, it may take a while (a few secs) to load the backend java server.
 The OS may ask you for approval.
 * Create a new view.
-* Use the first toolbar button to open the samples area.
+* Open the 'Samples panel' to examine the signal details.
 * Have fun !

 https://user-images.githubusercontent.com/9350222/127842523-0da465e4-77aa-49ab-9b9e-2e72a6fe2838.mp4